 In the last section, we discussed adolescents with oppositional disorder who become violent and techniques to prevent violent outbursts.
 These techniques included Nurture; Intervention; and Talk Back.

 In this section, we will discuss adolescents with oppositional disorders who are prone to academic failure.
 We will also present techniques to help keep a adolescent in school.
 These techniques include: Working with the School; Back to School; Positive Praise and Recognition through Role Playing.

-♦ Parenting Skill #1 - Working with the School
+♦ Technique #1 - Working with the School

 For instance, Cameron was a 17 year old Junior in high school who skipped school regularly.
 Consequently, he was failing most of his classes.
 Eventually, his mother Betsy received a call from his teacher, asking if Cameron had received the homework that he missed while he was sick.
 Betsy stated, "He wasn't sick at all.
 I found out he had gotten one of his friends to call in sick for him.
 He had been ditching for two weeks!"